Jmcclain0129/CRMmvc/README.md

 1. The index page

-    - The index page has an iframe embedded with a wordcloud in it.
-My intention is to replace the iframe with a dynamic wordcloud in a future iteration.
-To be blunt, I simply did not have enough time to provide the proper solution and could have opted to just create a quick image depicting the message in place of the iFrame.
-However, I chose to intentially leave the iFrame as a placeholder for my future wordcloud so that I did not get lazy and at some stage would be forced to provide the proper solution instead of work-a-rounds like the iFrame being used at the moment or an image as I suggested.
+    - The index page and the pwa landing page have wordclouds images on them.
 The purpose of the wordcloud is really a marketing ploy.
 There is a profound statement embedded in the cloud to act as a sublimal message.

     - The idea is that the user who takes the time to actually read the word cloud will have better recall of the messaging within it because of the additional effort in concentration they expended to read it.
 I realise some may find it annoying and many may skip over it altogether but the hope is that the few who actually take the time to read it will find it amusing and perhaps even mention it in conversation which is a great way to break the ice with clients.

-It also gives us a chance to temper our sales pitches in a way that expresses our unique development philosophy.
+    - It also gives us a chance to temper our sales pitches in a way that expresses our unique development philosophy.
 After all, most development firms would not risk pitching the concept of developing an MVP before investing in a fullblown application.

-Our philosophy is to devise a pathway for the client to introduce their product as early as possible so early adopters can provide valuable feedback related to the core functionality and navigation presented.
+    - Our philosophy is to devise a pathway for the client to introduce their product as early as possible so early adopters can provide valuable feedback related to the core functionality and navigation presented.
 This way we can use that knowledge to improve the features ad hoc before deciding to move on to decorating the site.
-This keeps the projects budget down and in our opinion is the most agile approach to delivering a cost effective prototype that is suitable for the marketplace.
+This keeps the project budget down and in our opinion is the most agile approach to delivering a cost effective prototype that is suitable for the marketplace.

 2. The click-here page
     - This page has a modal which contains an image of an app icon.
 On click of button from within the modal the download window should open and allow the user to proceed to download the app icon to the desktop homescreen or mobile device homescreen.
 I have not programmed the logic for this to take place but have added an url to the button which redirects the user to the page they would expect to land on if they had opened the app icon from their respective homescreen.

     - The project brief accompanies a pdf dock which houses the projects balsamiq mock-ups.
-The ux depicted in the mock-ups indivate the user should land on a success page notifying them they successfully downloaded the app icon with further instruction to go to their homescreen and clock/tap the icon to launch the page.
+The ux depicted in the mock-ups indicate the user should land on a success page notifying them they successfully downloaded the app icon with further instruction to go to their homescreen and click/tap the icon to launch the page.

     I have purposefully omitted this page from the milestone project site because I would have had to add additional feature within the page to get the user to the PWA landing page they are redirected to through the modal currently.
-Eventually I will add the download feature to the button and then introduce this success page to the project but not prior to submitting the project initially.
+Eventually I will add the download feature to the button and then introduce this success page to the project but not prior to submitting this milestone project.

-3. Index page and pwa-man page
-    - There is a glitch in the jquery toggler feature I have on both of these pages.
-In the div the title text font size is larger than in the cards controlled by the script.
-The div loads on page load then the script version takes over once a button is actioned.
-Tp resolve I have to target that div title font through css to adjust its size but have not been able to do so without blowing up the widget.
-Will continue to find a solution and push it once solved.

 ## Technologies
 Project is created with: